tengu-team/layer-puppet-base/README.md

 ```

 ### States
-**puppet.master.available** - This state is emitted once the desired puppet packages have been installed.
+**puppet.master.available** - This state is emitted once the `puppetserver` package has been installed.
-**puppet.agent.available** - This state is emitted once the desired puppet packages have been installed.
+**puppet.agent.available** - This state is emitted once the `puppet-agent` package has been installed.
-**puppet.db.available** - This state is emitted once the desired puppet packages have been installed.
+**puppet.db.available** - This state is emitted once the `puppetdb` package has been installed.
-**puppet.ca.available** - This state is emitted once the desired puppet packages have been installed.
+**puppet.ca.available** - This state is emitted once the `puppetserver` package has been installed.

 ### More info on Puppet
 * [Puppetlabs](https://puppet.com/)